Chimney Breast Removal: Structural Engineer & Building Regulations

 How to remove a chimney breast

-They then submit both these designs and the methodology to your local Building Control Office for approval.
+- Submit both these designs and the methodology to your local Building Control Office for formal approval.

 You must safely keep the building control completion certificate for your chimney removal with your property's deeds or Land Registry documents.
 This certificate is crucial for any future remortgage or sale of your property.